 Optional Sugar Free Strawberry Preserves Topping

 - Preheat oven to 350F.
-Spray a standard pie plate (or 9" square pan) with non-stick spray.
+Spray a 9x9" square pan with non-stick spray.
 Place softened butter and monk fruit in mixing bowl and beat with a mixer on medium speed until smooth.½ cup Butter, softened, ¼ cup Monk fruit sweetener

 - Add almond flour and chopped pecans and stir with a spoon until well blended.1 cup Almond flour, super fine ground, ½ cup Pecans, unsalted, finely chopped

-- Press into the bottom of the pie plate or pan.
-Bake 15-20 minutes or until no longer jiggly and lightly browned.
+- Press into the bottom of the pan.
+Bake 15-20 minutes or until lightly browned.
 Remove from oven and let cool for 10 minutes.

 - While the crust is cooling, add the softened cream cheese, monk fruit, egg, and almond milk to a bowl.
 Beat with a mixer for 3 minutes until creamy and smooth.8 oz Cream cheese, softened, ¼ cup Monk fruit sweetener, 1 Egg, 1 tablespoon Almond milk

 - Spread on top of the crust.